 Oh, Canada!
-Coast to coast, you are one large country, one one filled with stunning scenery.
+Coast to coast, you are one large country, one filled with stunning scenery.
 Canada is known for its untouched landscapes, soaring mountains, pristine lakes and wonderful wildlife.
-But it is also known for its vibrant cities, especially its capital cities.
+But it is also known for its vibrant cities, especially the capital cities.
 Learn a bit about Canada and its provinces and find out which are Canada’s Coolest Capital Cities to visit.

 Canada has a capital city for each of its 10 provinces, three territories, and one for the country itself.
-Each of those 14 capital cities offer travellers something a little unique experience and are worthy of a visit.
+Each of those 14 capital cities is diverse. offering travellers something a little different.
+It almost feels like you are visiting 14 different countries.